dougbean/DbeanBalancedBrackets/README.md

 This is a simple balanced bucket code challange I did for a job interview.

 My program worked with the test case I used to develop it.
 The unit tests I added with different test cases exposed a bug (I had forgotten to increment a count variable).
-It is to me another demonstration of the value of unit tests.
+It is to me another demonstration of the value of unit tests to expose bugs before code is deployed to production.

 Description:
-A bracket is considered to be any one of the following characters: (, ), {, }, [, or ].
+A bracket is considered to be any one of the following characters: (, ), {, }, [,].

 Two brackets are considered to be a matched pair if the an opening bracket (i.e., (, [, or {) occurs to the left of a closing bracket (i.e., ), ], or }) of the exact same type.
 There are three types of matched pairs of brackets: [], {}, and ().